webplatform/docs-wpd/Policy/Pillars/index.md

 This document lists a small number of principles intended to guide the development and maintenance of the Web developer center.
 This is a living document that the community will develop over time.
 Because it expresses a small number of abstract guiding principles, it is expected to evolve slowly and only with the consensus of the community.
-The specific tactical details that describe how the community currently implement these ideals are covered in the [[WPD:Policy/Management|management]] document.
+The specific tactical details that describe how the community currently implements these ideals are covered in the [[WPD:Policy/Management|management]] document.

 '''Note:''' This document draws from Wikipedia practices and the community is encouraged to continue to consider their best practices.

-==Three Pillars of the WebPlatform Site==
+== Three Pillars of the WebPlatform Site ==
 The web developer site is founded on three pillars:
 * '''[[#Pragmatism|Pragmatism]]:''' Provide pragmatic, comprehensive, and trustworthy content to empower web developers.
 * '''[[#Inclusion|Inclusion]]:''' Ensure the site is inclusive and accessible to all.